ReZeroE/Discord-AI-Bot/README.md

 ## Private Admin Functions

-All of the following functions does not require deep-learning and only takes in pre-specified commands.
+None of the following functions require deep-learning and they only take in pre-specified commands.
 A password will be auto generated when these functions are called upon and the admin has 10 seconds to enter the password in the terminal before a time-out occurrs.
 All of the following functions are password gated.
 - Message Purge
    - Erase a given number of messages after a certain number of seconds.
    - Example command: `//purge 50`